Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 Appropriate studies have not been performed on the relationship of age to the effects of daratumumab and hyaluronidase-fihj combination injection in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of daratumumab and hyaluronidase-fihj combination injection in the elderly.
+However, elderly patients are more likely to have unwanted side effects which may require caution in patients receiving this medicine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.